 When it may make sense to use a convenience check

-Borrowing funds against your credit card’s credit line with a convenience check should only be used when you have a clear and quick repayment plan in place, so you can avoid paying any hefty interest charges.
+Borrowing funds against your credit card’s credit line with a convenience check should only be considered when you have a clear and quick repayment plan in place so you can avoid paying any hefty interest charges.

-To be clear, convenience check transactions are typically considered as cash advances on your credit card.
+To be clear, convenience check transactions are often considered to be cash advances on your credit card.
 With steep interest rates, costly fees and no grace period before interest starts accruing, writing that check is about the most expensive way to use your plastic.

 Still, despite the high cost, there may be times when a convenience check may be worth it, such as:

-- Pay a critical bill: Sometimes you have to rob Peter to pay Paul — meaning if, for example, you’re in a short-term cash crunch and need to pay your utility bill ahead of your next paycheck.
-You can borrow against your card’s credit line and use the convenience check.
+To pay a critical bill: Sometimes you have to rob Peter to pay Paul — meaning if, for example, you’re in a short-term cash crunch and need to pay your utility bill ahead of your next paycheck, you can borrow against your card’s credit line and use the convenience check.
 It’s not the most prudent choice, but as long as you know what you’re getting into and have a quick repayment plan in place, a convenience check could tide you over.

 Here are some scenarios where you’re better off using your credit card instead of a convenience check:

-- To pay other credit card bills: Unless the check you received is designed specifically to be used as a 0% balance transfer deal, it makes no financial sense to pay another card with a convenience check, due to the lack of grace period and high APR.
+Paying other credit card bills: Paying other credit card bills: Unless the check you received is designed specifically to be used as a 0% balance transfer offer, it makes no financial sense to pay another card with a convenience check, due to the lack of grace period and high APR.